faultables/rizaldy.today/src/blog/pac-is-actually-useful/index.md

 And no, using transparent proxies doesn't help.

-And then I just came across an old technologiy called [Proxy Auto-Configuration](https://developer.mozilla.org/en-US/docs/Web/HTTP/Proxy_servers_and_tunneling/Proxy_Auto-Configuration_PAC_file) which is the title of this post.
+And then I just came across an old technology called [Proxy Auto-Configuration](https://developer.mozilla.org/en-US/docs/Web/HTTP/Proxy_servers_and_tunneling/Proxy_Auto-Configuration_PAC_file) which is the title of this post.
 The concept is actually simple: a PAC is just a JavaScript file that calls a `FindProxyForURL` function that returns a single string.
 The minimal script is something like this: